IgnitedIce/IgnitedIce/README.md

 # Hi, I'm `0xRaz` :)

-Mostly Full-Stack web developer.
+> Mostly Full-Stack web developer.
+>
+> I love OOP, and I'm interested in Cybersecurity and hacking.
+>
-I love OOP, and I'm interested in Cybersecurity and hacking I started programming in Visual Basic as an approximately 10 years old dumb kid.
+> I started programming in Visual Basic as an approximately 10 years old dumb kid.
+>
-Currently a college student working as a web developer.
+> Currently a college student working as a web developer.

 ### My top frameworks / systems
 - WordPress